anp369/playlist-versioning/README.md

  along with the path to the config file. *You can automate this using crontab*

 ## Usage
 for explanation of functions like the diff function see the [Help File](HELP.md)
+the interactive mode isn't working with all features yet

 ## Used libraries
 this project uses the following libraries: